 She immediately said, “But he will change.
 I believe in God.
 I’m praying for him day and night.
 God hears our prayers and the Bible says, ask and you shall be given, doesn’t it?”

 Few months into her marriage, she sank into sadness and depression.
-She came to me and said, “I knew all along what kind of man he was but I ignored all the red flags so I would be married just like other girls in my church.”
+She came to me and said, “I knew all along what kind of man he was but I ignored all the red flags purposely so that I would be married just like other girls in my church.”

-Did I say to her, “I told you so?”
+Did I say to her, “I told you so”?